rsdoiel/antenna/food.md

 date: 2025-02-18, from: The Sprudge

-<strong>This article is from the coffee website <a href="http://sprudge.com" data-wpel-link="internal" target="_self">Sprudge</a> at <a href="http://sprudge.com" data-wpel-link="internal" target="_self">http://sprudge.com</a>.
+<strong>This article is from the coffee website <a href="http://sprudge.com">Sprudge</a> at <a href="http://sprudge.com">http://sprudge.com</a>.
 This is the RSS feed version.
 Open nominations close today at 11:59 PM PST.

 <br>